MEDSL/2020-elections-official/README.md

 Added 02-16-2021.
 Local data not included at the moment.

+## California

+Added 07-29-2021.
+Local data not included at the moment.

+* Votes for Ventura County State Senate District 19 were listed as 0 in the official precinct results.
+The county aggregate results were added with the precinct "COUNTY FLOATING".
+All State Senate District 19 rows are subsequently marked 'readme_check == "TRUE"'.

 ## Connecticut

 Added 02-22-2021.
 Local data not included at the moment.